AlkindiX/packager/README.md

 ## Download Packager

-You can download latest stable release of packager in [https://github.com/AlkindiX/packager/releases/latest](here)
+You can download latest stable release of packager in [https://github.com/AlkindiX/packager/releases/latest](https://github.com/AlkindiX/packager/releases/latest)

+## Install Packager

+Install Packager by unzip the files into your own directory

 ## Configure it in easy steps

 You can configure packager easily by two methods